isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Flag functions where no `return` expression could yield `nullptr`

-### <a name="Rf-return-ref-ref"></a>F.45: Don't return a `T&&`
+### <a name="Rf-return-ref-ref"></a>F.45: Don’t return a `T&&`

 ##### Reason

-It's asking to return a reference to a destroyed temporary object.
+It’s asking to return a reference to a destroyed temporary object.
 A `&&` is a magnet for temporary objects.
-This is fine when the reference to the temporary is being passed "downward" to a callee, because the temporary is guaranteed to outlive the function call.
+This is fine when the reference to the temporary is being passed “downward” to a callee, because the temporary is guaranteed to outlive the function call.
 (See [F.24](#Rf-pass-ref-ref) and [F.25](#Rf-pass-ref-move).)
-However, it's not fine when passing such a reference "upward" to a larger caller scope.
+However, it’s not fine when passing such a reference “upward” to a larger caller scope.
 See also ???.

 For passthrough functions that pass in parameters (by ordinary reference or by perfect forwarding) and want to return values, use simple `auto` return type deduction (not `auto&&`).